-Preaching the message of the Bible gives the church unity and faith in the future.
+Preaching the message of the Bible brings unity and faith for the future to the church community.

 The BCC Federation has around 25,000 fellow believers worldwide.
 The head office and the church’s daily operations are located in Norway, in Moss municipality.
 The central organization and organizations for most of the focus areas are established here.
 The mission organization is established in the United States.

-- The first form of organization came in the 1930s, and first set of bylaws for the Norwegian church in 1993.
+- The first form of organization began in the 1930s, and the first set of bylaws for the Norwegian church was set up in 1993.
 Constituted as an international federation in 2021

-- Beliefs and preaching based on the Bible
+- Our faith and message is based on the Bible

-- The only church established in Norway with widespread international expansion
+- It is the only Norwegian-based church that has widespread international expansion

-- Extensive work for children and young people, and a high proportion of young members
+- It does extensive work for children and young people, and has a high proportion of young members

 - Finances are based primarily on donations.
 BCC has no paid preachers

-- Central focus areas covering: mission, media, events, music, youth program and funds
+- The main focus areas cover: missionary work, media, events, music, youth programs and fund

-- Promote the Christian faith among all people, as expressed in our basis of faith, and to teach those who want to, to keep all of Jesus’ commandments
+- Promote the Christian faith, as set out in the BCC Federation’s Basis of Faith, among all people and teach those who want to, to keep all of Jesus’ commandments.

 Love is central to Christianity.
-Jesus said: “Watever you did for one of the least of these brothers and sisters of mine, you did for me.”
-Extending charity, care and generosity towards individuals, each with their own different conditions and life situations, is therefore to love Jesus with the same love with which He loved us.
+Jesus said: “Assuredly, I say to you, inasmuch as you did it to one of the least of these My brethren, you did it to Me.”
+Extending charity, care and generosity towards individuals, each with their own various conditions and life situations, is therefore to love Jesus with the same love with which He loved us.
 When the love of Him becomes an inner driving force, this goodness will be felt by all people.

-As a religious community, BCC fully respects the human right to make personal choices in accordance with the rights established by society, for example with regard to religious and political freedom, sexual orientation and family life.
+As a religious community, BCC fully respects the right of each individual to make personal choices in accordance with the rights established by society, for example with regard to religious and political freedoms, sexual orientation and family life.

-Believers should be characterized by attitudes and ways of life compatible with respect and esteem for all people, whatever their beliefs or outlook on life.
+Believers should be characterized by attitudes and conduct which are compatible with having respect and esteem for all people, whatever their beliefs or whichever beliefs or worldview they have.

 As a Christian, it should be a matter of course to be righteous in financial matters and to follow the laws of the land.
-This is the starting point for a deeper righteousness, acknowledging one’s starting point as a selfish person, and that one by the cross of Christ can deny evil thoughts and deeds.
-In this way, the good can grow in us, serving to the best for ourselves, those near to us, and society.
+This is the starting point for a deeper righteousness, where one acknowledges one’s position as a selfish person, and that through the cross of Christ one can deny evil thoughts and deeds.
+In this way goodness can grow within us, serving to the best for ourselves, those near to us, and to society.